jpoindexter/ReasonOps/docs/security/auth.md

 - Stored in `reviewer_tokens` table
 - Tokens are attached to `reviewerId` + usage scope
 - Managed in Supabase Studio or internal admin tools
+- All tokens are scope-restricted and time-bound; misuse is detected and revoked via Postgres triggers

 ---